vinodmulik/multiThreadingExamples/README.md

-This project contains demo for many of the common multithreading problems.
+This project contains demo for many of the famous multithreading problems.